faizulhai24/cowin-vaccine-slot-checker/README.md

 Config                                |           Info
 --------------------------------------| ----------------------------------
 DISTRICT_IDS                          | This is the list of districts to check for free slot.
-You can get your district id in [district_ids_list](https://github.com/faizulhai24/cowin-vaccine-slot-checker/blob/main/district_id_list.py) E.g. [(294, "BBMP"), (265, "Bengaluru Urban")] will find slots in BBMP and Bengaluru Urban districts.
+You can get your district id in [DISTRICT_LISTS](https://github.com/faizulhai24/cowin-vaccine-slot-checker/blob/main/DISTRICT_LISTS.md).
+Example. [(294, "BBMP"), (265, "Bengaluru Urban")] will find slots in BBMP and Bengaluru Urban districts.
 Change this id and name to your district.
 WRITE_TO_FILE                         | Optional.
 Write the free slots to a file.
 Default: True FILE_NAME                             | Optional.
 File to which to write the open slots to.
 Default: "vaccine.txt" ALARM                                 | Optional.
 This will ring an alarm when free slots are found.
 Default: True